Survival Action Attorney Serving All of New Jersey and Pennsylvania

 There are two other key distinctions between a Pennsylvania survival action and a Pennsylvania wrongful death claim: The tax treatment of financial compensation received in court, and the availability of these funds to satisfy the claims of the deceased person’s creditors.

 In a survival action, any money recovered is subject to inheritance taxes.
-Also, money recovered in a survival action is available to satisfy debts and other legal obligations of the deceased.
+Also, the money recovered is available to satisfy debts and other legal obligations of the person who passed away.

 In wrongful death cases, however, estate taxes are not levied against recoveries, nor can they be offset by the deceased person’s debts.
 This is because Pennsylvania law treats financial recoveries from survival actions as property of the deceased person’s estate, while recoveries in wrongful death claims legally belong to the deceased person’s dependents as compensation for their losses.